GusMuche/homebridge-zipabox-platform/README.md

 For installation with a lot of accessories, you can choose to refresh at different rates some accessories.
 The rules is simple : the refresh at accessory level is added to the global.
 If two request is made too shortly, the plugin will miss one.

 ### Battery Limit
-If you specify the batteryLimit parameter the plugin will try to get the battery value of the device of the accessory.
-To use this the device answer need to have a battery level status.<br>
+The plugin will try do discover if the device have a battery or not.
+If yes it will fix the battery limit before warning to 10 percent.
+Youcan change this by specify your own value.<br>
+The battery limit is disable if `noStatus` is on `true`.<br>
 If use correctly, Home app will indicate a warning if the battery level is under the specified battery limit.<br>
 ![Battery limit indicator](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/pics/batteryLowIndicator.jpeg?raw=true)<br>
 The information will be also displayed on the accessory pop-up.<br>